awsdocs/amazon-gamelift-developer-guide/doc_source/match-examples.md

 }
 ```

-## Example 3: Set Team Requirements and Latency Limits<a name="match-examples-3"></a>
+## Example 3: Set Team\-Level Requirements and Latency Limits<a name="match-examples-3"></a>

-This example illustrates how to set up three equally matched teams of players and apply a set of rules to a team instead of each individual player\.
+This example illustrates how to set up player teams and apply a set of rules to each team instead of each individual player\.
+It uses a single definition to create three equaIly matched teams\.
 It also establishes a maximum latency for all players\.
 Latency maximums can be relaxed over time to complete the match\.
 This scenario sets out the following instructions:
 + Create three teams of players\.
   + Include between three and five players in each team\.
   + Final teams must contain the same or nearly the same number of players \(within one\)\.